jasl/MoyaX/Readme.md

 Community Extensions
 --------------------

-Moya has a great community around it and some people have created some very helpful extensions.
+MoyaX has a great community around it and some people have created some very helpful extensions.

 - [Moya-ObjectMapper](https://github.com/ivanbruel/Moya-ObjectMapper) - ObjectMapper bindings for Moya for easier JSON serialization
 - [Moya-SwiftyJSONMapper](https://github.com/AvdLee/Moya-SwiftyJSONMapper) - SwiftyJSON bindings for Moya for easier JSON serialization
 - [Moya-Argo](https://github.com/wattson12/Moya-Argo) - Argo bindings for Moya for easier JSON serialization
 - [Moya-ModelMapper](https://github.com/sunshinejr/Moya-ModelMapper) - ModelMapper bindings for Moya for easier JSON serialization

-We appreciate all the work being done by the community around Moya.
+We appreciate all the work being done by the community around MoyaX.
 If you would like to have your extension featured in the list above, simply create a pull request adding your extensions to the list.

 Contributing
 ------------

 Hey!
-Like Moya?
+Like MoyaX?
 Awesome!
 We could actually really use your help!

 Open source isn't just writing code.
-Moya could use your help with any of the
+MoyaX could use your help with any of the
 following:

 - Finding (and reporting!) bugs.